Price: $616,690 ($1795 price per acre)

-Utilities: Fort Belknap Electric Cooperative provides electricity.
+Utilities: Fort Belknap Electric Cooperative provides electricity to this general area.
+Electricity is not currently to the property and power to the barn is from a generator.
 There is no ground water in this area and rural water is a good distance away.
 A water catchment system or fresh water hauling are the best options for household use.

 Easements/ Pipelines: There is a natural gas transmission line crossing the eastern portion of the property.
 This pipeline has little to no impact on the ranch.

-Minerals: Minerals are negotiable depending upon offer being made.
-There are no active Oil & Gas wells on the property.
+Minerals: Minerals are negotiable depending upon the details of an offer being made.
+There are no active oil & gas wells on the property.